Did husband’s failure to disclose cause a miscarriage of justice? Which case won?

 Full and frank disclosure required under Australian law

 Under family law legislation in Australia, separating couples who enter into a property settlement must give “full and frank disclosure” to each other and to the court.
+(Please see Disclosure requirements in family law – what am I meant to provide?)

 When full disclosure is not provided and that results in a miscarriage of justice for one of the parties, the court has the power to vary and/or set aside earlier consent orders.